HomeBlog

 SHARE

-A bulky bicep muscle is a traditional symbol of strength.
-While a bulging bicep can indicate a strong muscle, what's more important is the neuromuscular control and coordination it can provide with essential daily activities, like feeding yourself, lifting a glass of water, and turning a doorknob.
+While a bulging biceps can indicate a strong muscle, what's more important is its role in performing essential daily activities, like feeding yourself, lifting a glass of water, and picking up your child.

 Table of Contents

-Bicep strength is important for many reasons.
-First, strong biceps help to stabilize the shoulder joint and prevent injuries with daily shoulder use.
-Additionally, biceps with adequate endurance are necessary for many everyday activities such as carrying groceries or lifting a child.
+Biceps strength is important for many reasons.
+The biceps works in conjunction with the rotator cuff muscles to stabilize the shoulder joint, especially during movement.
+An appropriate level of strength and function in the biceps can help prevent injuries with daily shoulder use.
+Additionally, biceps with adequate endurance are necessary for many everyday activities such as carrying groceries, carrying a child, shoveling, mopping, or vacuuming.
+Any movement that involves pushing, pulling, lifting, or throwing will use the biceps muscle.

 Bicep anatomy

-• The short head originates from the coracoid process (the bony spot you can feel on the inside of your shoulder)
+• The short head originates from the coracoid process of the scapula (the bony spot you can feel on the inside of your shoulder)

-The biceps function to flex (bend) the elbow and supinate the forearm.
+The biceps is one of the chief flexors of the forearm.
+It functions to bend the elbow and supinate the forearm.
 Supination is the act of turning the hand so that the palm faces upward.
-This action is necessary for activities such as picking items up, opening a door or unscrewing a jar.
+This action is necessary for activities such as picking items up, opening a door, or unscrewing a jar.

 Woman demonstrating a bicep curl exercise